-Explore African American contributions at the University of Georgia through the self-guided Steps Towards Inclusion site tour, featuring 10 locations across the UGA Athens campus.
-The Steps Towards Inclusion tour can be completed in person during the month of February or online year-round through our immersive virtual experience.
+Explore African American contributions at the University of Georgia with the self-guided Celebrating Black History Through Steps Towards Inclusion site tour, featuring 10 locations across the UGA Athens campus.
+The tour can be completed in person during the month of February or online year-round through our immersive virtual experience.

 Hugh Hodgson School of Music